Articles by subject: benchmark

 Improving Interrupt Latency on the ARM Cortex-A9

-Continuing from the last post, this article explores features specific to early members of the ARM Cortex-A family such as the Cortex-A9.
+Continuing from the last post, this article explores features specific to early members of the ARM Cortex-A family such as the Cortex-A9 which can help reduce interrupt latency.
 Namely the L2 cache and TLB lockdown features found in those processors.
-It’s important to note that those two features are not available in more recent 32 and 64 bits ARM processors such
+It’s important to note that those two features are not available in more recent 32

 Read More »